yingweiwo

 Therapeutic Uses

-For more Therapeutic Uses (Complete) data for UREA (14 total), please visit the HSDB record page.
+For more complete data on urea therapeutic uses, please refer to (14 entries in total), visit the HSDB record page.

 Drug Warnings

-In general osmotic diuretics are contraindicated in patients who are anuric due to severe renal disease or who are unresponsive to test doses of the drugs.
-Urea may cause thrombosis or pain if extravasation occurs, and it should not be admin to patients with impaired liver function because of the risk of elevation of blood ammonia levels.
-Both mannitol and urea are contraindicated in patients with active cranial bleeding.
+Generally, osmotic diuretics are contraindicated in patients with anuria due to severe renal disease or who do not respond to the test dose of the drug.
+Extravasation of urea may cause thrombosis or pain, and it should not be used in patients with hepatic impairment due to the risk of elevated blood ammonia levels.
+Both mannitol and urea are contraindicated in patients with active intracranial hemorrhage.

 Pharmacodynamics

-Urea is a keratolytic emollient that works to treat or prevent dry, rough, scaly, itchy skin.
+Urea is a keratolytic emollient that can be used to treat or prevent dry, rough, scaly, and itchy skin.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.